Health Insurance Marketplace

 Plans cannot deny you coverage, charge you more, or impose a waiting period on your coverage because of a pre-existing medical condition.

-Individual health insurance premiums (both on and off the Marketplace) can only vary based on: whether the policy to be sold will be for an individual person or for a whole family; the geographic area that you live in; your age; and tobacco use.
+Individual health insurance premiums (both on and off the Marketplace) can only vary based on household size, the geographic area that you live in, your age, and tobacco use.

 Help Signing up for Coverage: